 NOTE: If a neighborhood DonorsChoose.org project is awarded a grant and the project is fully funded by the May Community Meeting, the grant will not be awarded.

-In December 2018 QVNA awarded four grants, totalling $10,000.
-In prior years, QVNA grants have helped to fund projects like the Fulton Street Mural, a joint quality of life signage project with Paradigm Gallery and local street artist Kid Hazo, scholastic endeavors at Meredith and Nebinger Elementary, after-school programs, intergenerational educational programs, as well as improvements Southwark Queen Village Community Garden, Beck Park, Mario Lanza Park, Bodine Street Community Garden, Friends of Shot Tower and others.
+In December 2020 QVNA awarded three grants, totalling $6,500.
+In prior years, QVNA grants have helped to fund projects like the Fulton Street Mural, sidewalk replacement at Beck Park, scholastic endeavors at Meredith and Nebinger Elementary, after-school programs, intergenerational educational programs, as well as improvements Southwark Queen Village Community Garden, Mario Lanza Park, Bodine Street Community Garden, Friends of Shot Tower and others.